 - a) Private duty nursing services shall be provided by a person possessing a license and current registration from the NYS Education Department to practice as a registered professional nurse or licensed practical nurse.
 Private duty nursing services must be provided in the MMC Enrollee's home.
 Enrollees authorized to receive private duty nursing services in the home may also use approved hours outside the home when the Enrollee's normal life activities take him or her outside of the home.
 Private duty nursing services can be provided through a licensed home care agency or a private Practitioner.
-For a child, full time private duty nursing is also covered in a school, an approved pre-school, or a natural environment, including home and community settings, where such child would otherwise be found, pursuant to an Individualized Education Program under the School Supportive Health Services Program. - b) Private duty nursing services are covered only when determined by the attending physician to be medically necessary.
+For a child, full time private duty nursing is also covered in a school, an approved pre-school, or a natural environment, including home and community settings, where such child would otherwise be found, pursuant to an Individualized Education Program under the School Supportive Health Services Program or an Individualized Family Services Plan under the Early Intervention Program. - b) Private duty nursing services are covered only when determined by the attending physician to be medically necessary.
 Nursing services may be intermittent, part-time or continuous and must be provided in an Enrollee's home in accordance with the ordering physician's or certified nurse practitioner's written treatment plan.